Periprocedural and long-term gastrointestinal bleeding in patients undergoing percutaneous coronary intervention

 Current antithrombotic regimens have the potential to result in either new gastrointestinal (GI) bleeding or to exacerbate chronic episodic GI bleeding.
 For those with GI bleeding, there is significant attributable morbidity and mortality.
 However, in many such patients, alternatives to percutaneous coronary intervention (PCI) may be limited.
 Given the fact that over one million PCI procedures are performed annually, and that antithrombotic therapy has become more aggressive, there is a need to understand the unique challenges in the prevention and management of GI bleeding in this patient population.
 Furthermore, with the increasing adoption of a radial as compared to femoral artery approach, GI bleeding may be the most common type of bleeding associated with PCI.

 This topic focuses on periprocedural and long-term GI bleeding in patients undergoing PCI.
 Issues of GI bleeding in patients on chronic anticoagulant or nonsteroidal antiinflammatory therapy are discussed elsewhere.
-(See "Triple antithrombotic therapy in patients with cardiovascular disease" and "NSAIDs (including aspirin): Primary prevention of gastroduodenal toxicity".)
+(See "Antithrombotic therapy after coronary stenting in patients receiving long-term anticoagulation" and "NSAIDs (including aspirin): Primary prevention of gastroduodenal toxicity".)